About W. Terry Whalin

 New York City

 Selling a book may be one of the most intimidating challenges you will ever face.
 However, an intimate knowledge of the process helps make it easier.
 Terry Whalin offers his broad knowledge of this business—from both sides of the editor’s desk—make him the perfect resource for helping you develop a proposal that sells.

---Sally E. Stuart, author, Christian Writer’s Market Guide
+--Sally E. Stuart, Founder, Christian Writer’s Market Guide

 A well-written book proposal gains attention, piques interest, and provides the information an editor--and later the publicity department--needs to convince not only his editorial staff but the whole publishing team.
 Terry Whalin provides the know-how to add sales appeal to any book proposal.